-The Cherry Blossom is something you can't miss in Washington DC
+The beautiful Cherry Blossom in Washington DC

 Nature doesn’t cease to amaze me.
 These last few days I experienced the Cherry Blossom in Washington DC and it left me speechless.
 Let me take you around the Tidal Basin for a spring walk filled with beautiful flowers.
 Keep reading to learn some background, what to expect, when is the best time and which are the best spots to see the Cherry Blossom in the nation´s capital.